 Who Is Eligible to File a Survival Action in Georgia?

 The personal representative of the deceased’s estate is the only person who may file a survival action on his or her behalf.
 This representative may be the deceased’s executor or administrator and is often a member of the deceased’s family.
 If the deceased did not name a personal representative prior to his or her passing, the court can designate a representative on his or her behalf.

 Do You Need a Lawyer for a Survival Action?

 Survival actions in Georgia can be very complex, and it can be difficult to know what to do next.
 If you recently lost a loved one who was in the process of filing a lawsuit, it is important to speak with a Georgia personal injury and wrongful death attorney.

-An Athens injury lawyer can evaluate your family’s situation and help you take your first steps toward filing a survival action.
+An Atlanta injury lawyer can evaluate your family’s situation and help you take your first steps toward filing a survival action.
 He or she will work diligently to recover a fair settlement and help you overcome common financial challenges.
 As soon as possible following your loved one’s death, contact an attorney to discuss your legal options.